 Myth #1: You Just Need to Use the Right Skin Care Product for Your Age

-It’s often implied that wrinkles and fine lines that appear on your skin are simply markers of age; that they will appear at a pre-ordained stage in life.
+It’s often implied that wrinkles and fine lines that appear on your skin are simply markers of age.
+You can expect that they will appear at a pre-ordained stage in life.

 In actuality, it’s the right combination of lifestyle decisions have the greatest effect.
 For instance, these factors have a better chance at working wonder for your skin in your 50s.